facebookresearch/CompilerGym/docs/source/llvm/index.rst

 Installation
 ------------

-The LLVM environments are self-installing and work out of the box.
-A pack of required runtime data is downloaded and cached on first use of the environments.
+The LLVM environments work out of the box and require no additional installation steps.
+On first-run, the environment downloads and caches runtime data, which takes a few moments.
+This requires a network connection.

 Datasets